1986 Pacific hurricane season: Hurricane Frank

 The EPHC began monitoring a tropical disturbance located 195 mi southwest of San Salvador on 1800 UTC July 23.
 About 24 hours later, the disturbance was upgraded into a tropical depression.
 Initially moving towards the west-northwest due to an upper-level low and a ridge over Mexico, the storm then turned to the west as the upper-level low changed direction.
 By July 28, the depression was upgraded into Tropical Storm Frank.
 After turning back to the west-northwest, Frank reached hurricane intensity early on July 30.
 The storm quickly developed a well-defined eye and three hours later, Hurricane Frank reached its peak intensity as a moderate Category 1 hurricane, with winds of 85 mph.
 Hurricane Frank maintained this intensity for 18 hours.
 Subsequently, the hurricane began to rapidly weaken over 76 F sea surface temperatures.
 Wind shear soon increased, thus accelerating the weakening process.
 On July 31, Frank was reduced to tropical storm intensity.
 Not long after weakening into a depression, the storm entered the CPHC's area of responsibility.
 Wind shear increased further, and upon entering the region, Frank moved over slightly cooler water.
 It transitioned into an extratropical cyclone on August 3.

 Tropical Storm Georgette

 On August 3, a tropical depression developed in the open ocean over 600 mi west of the Mexican coastline.
 Twelve hours later, it strengthened into Tropical Storm Georgette before weakening to a depression on August 4.
 It then accelerated to a very rapid speed of 23 to 45 mph.
 Due to its fast speed, Georgette could not maintain a closed circulation, and thus degenerated into a non-cyclonic disturbance on August 4.
 The disturbance kept up its rapid forward motion, crossed the dateline and entered the western Pacific, where it reformed and reached its peak intensity as Severe Tropical Storm Georgette.
-By August 16, Georgette merged with another system.
+By August 16, the remnants of Georgette were absorbed by nearby Typhoon Tip.